JietengChen/jietengchen.github.io/_pages/about.md

 Hi, I’m Jieteng Chen.
 Welcome to my website!

 I am a Ph.D.
 Candidate in Marketing at the Chinese University of Hong Kong (CUHK) Business School, advised by Professor T. Tony Ke.
-My research lies at the intersection of marketing and economics, with a particular focus on platform design, algorithmic design, and business implications of emerging technologies.
+My research lies at the intersection of marketing and economics, with a particular focus on economics of AI, generative AI, online platforms, and industrial organization.

 Before CUHK, I received a B.A. in Economics from Xiamen University.
 During my doctoral studies, I was also a visiting student at Yale University (2024–2025).
 I will be on the 2025–2026 academic job market.